On the exact feasibility of convex scenario programs with discarded constraints: Proposed discarding scheme and main results

 \begin{defi}[Non-degenerate programs; see Assumption 2 in \cite{CG:18}] Fix any $k \in \{0,\ldots,\ell\}$ and consider $P_k$.
 We say that $P_k$ is non-degenerate if, with $\mathbb{P}^m$-probability one, solving the problem by enforcing the constraints only on the support set, $\mathrm{supp}(x_k^\star(S))$, results in $x_k^\star(S)$, i.e., the solution obtained when all samples in $S \setminus \bigcup_{j=0}^{k-1} R_j(S)$ are employed. \end{defi}

 Note that if a problem is fully-supported then it is also non-degenerate, however, the opposite implication does not hold.
 Moreover, in a convex optimization context, non-degeneracy is a relatively mild assumption, and implies that scenarios give rise to constraints at general positions that do not have accumulation points.
-On the contrary, requiring a problem to be fully-supported is much stronger, however, it exhibits interesting theoretical properties as the number of support scenarios is exactly equal to the dimension of the decision vector $d$~\cite{CG:08,MPL:15}.
+On the contrary, requiring a problem to be fully-supported is stronger, however, it exhibits interesting theoretical properties as, with $\mathbb{P}^m$-probability one, the number of support scenarios is exactly equal to $d$~\cite{CG:08,MPL:15}.

-We distinguish two cases according to whether the underlying problem is fully-supported or only non-degenerate.
+In the sequel, we split our analysis into fully-supported and non-degenerate scenario programs.
+This facilitates our analysis as our proof construction is laid out better if we analyze the proposed removal scheme assuming that the scenario programs are fully-supported.
+In Section \ref{sec:discard_scheme_non_deg}, we lift this assumption and show how to extend the developed analysis to the more general case of non-degenerate scenario programs, that are typically encountered in the scenario approach literature.